-You will be asked to submit three 500-word case studies based on projects you have worked on.

-If you are being assessed on the basis of management and leadership, at least one of your case studies must focus on the management and leadership competencies.
-You are recommended to select projects in which you have played a leading role in terms of strategy, management, decisionmaking, problem-solving and client relationship management.
+You will submit three 500-word case studies based on projects you have worked on, to demonstrate your technical and managerial skills.
+You are recommended to select projects in which you have played a leading role in terms of strategy, management, decision making, problem solving and client relationship management.
 It may well be the case that the detailed technical work of the project was dealt with by employees or contractors under your supervision.